-The current Slovak President, Ivan Gašparovič, commenced his second five-year term on 15 June 2009.
+The Presidential elections took place on 15 March 2014.
+In the second run off vote on 29 March, Mr Andrej Kiska was elected as President.
+Mr Kiska will take the office from the incumbent, Ivan Gašparovič, on 15 June 2014.
 The President is elected by direct popular vote.
 While the President’s powers are largely representational and ceremonial, the office also holds some important legal powers, including appointing the Prime Minister and the ability to veto legislation.
-The next Presidential elections are scheduled for 2014.
-Dr Gašparovič cannot run again.

 The Slovak Republic became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.

 The Slovak Republic is a member of the Visegrad Four, with Poland, the Czech Republic and Hungary.
 This is an unofficial grouping of the four Central European countries which aims to promote closer cooperation between the four countries, all relatively new members of the European Union.